Personal Bankruptcy Toronto – A Fresh Financial Start

 • It eliminates the threat of any legal action taken by your unsecured creditors.

-• It stops the enforcement of any Court Order with regards your unsecured debts.
+• It stops the enforcement of any Court Order with regard to your unsecured debts.

-• It stops your wages from being garnisheed.
+• It stops your wages from being garnished.

 • It releases your frozen bank accounts.